 The motivation to abandon her infant is known for only one of the two mothers in 2008.
 This mother stated she wanted to keep her pregnancy a secret because after her third child was born, her mother, told her not to have any more children.

 One mother stated she was unaware she was pregnant.
-Nothing is known about the other two mothers' motivation to abandon their infants.
+Nothing is known about the other mother's motivation to abandon her infant.